Adverben im Deutschen – Erklärungen und Beispiele

 Deutsche Adverbien der Zeit

-At the beginning we will talk about German adverbs of time.
+At first, we will talk about German adverbs of time.
 As you already know, these adverbs describe when and how frequently an action takes place.
 So, the only thing of real importance here is the word order.
-Here, the adverbs have their position at the beginning of a sentence.
+Here, the adverbs have their position most often at the beginning of a sentence.
 Logically, we need some examples to illustrate that.
 So, here is a list of German adverbs of time for you.

-After learning some vocabulary, let’s use it in some example-sentences.
+After learning some vocabulary, let’s use it in some sample sentences.

 - “Manchmal esse ich zwei Schnitzel, aber nie esse ich drei.”